 The emotional abuse cycle refers to the pattern of behavior that often occurs in an emotionally abusive relationship.
 The stages of emotional abuse are:

-This cycle may repeat itself many times throughout the relationship of emotional abuse.
+This cycle is a normal part of abusive relationships and may repeat itself many times throughout the relationship of emotional abuse.

 Signs Someone May Act Abusive